-9.2 West Sussex Single Point of Access (SPoA)
+West Sussex Single Point of Access (SPoA)

-- I. Following a Sussex-wide review of emotional wellbeing and mental health services for children and young people, a new West Sussex Single Point of Access (SPoA) for emotional wellbeing and mental health support launched Wednesday 1 June 2022. - II.
-The service provides a simplified single route so that children, young people, families, carers and professionals can be directed to the right service, eliminating the need to refer to multiple services. - III.
+- I. The West Sussex Single Point of Access (SPoA) for emotional wellbeing and mental health support launched Wednesday 1 June 2022. - II.
+The service provides a simplified single route so that children, young people, families, carers, and professionals can be directed to the right service, eliminating the need to refer to multiple services. - III.
 Led by Sussex Partnership NHS Foundation Trust's Child and Adolescent Mental Health Service (CAMHS), the new arrangement is delivered in partnership with West Sussex County Council's Youth Emotional Support Service (YES) and YMCA Dialogue. - IV.
 The three services work together to process (triage) the referrals and determine which service is the most appropriate offer for the young person, which may also include partnership services.
 In time, more emotional wellbeing services will be introduced into the service.

-9.3 Making a referral
+Making a referral